MicaHorton/hyfix.ai/NOTES.md

 - move to api
 - also change component names to double capital
 - change all names to product instead of sometimes product sometimes item

+if i were to redo this:

+- use antdesign
+- also use stripe as backend maybe